gradle/gradle/design-docs/parallel-project-execution.md

 - Parallel execution of tasks within a single project
 - Allowing decoupled projects to switch between downloading binary artifacts and rebuilding artifacts from source for dependencies
 - Providing features that enable projects to be more easily decoupled at configuration and execution time
-- Configuration of projects in parallel
+- Configuration of projects in parallel.
+See [project-configuration-model](project-configuration-model.md)